Important notice – campus change This course will move to the Belfast campus. Students will change campus part way through this course. Find out more

 Access to Higher Education (HE)

-GCSE English Language Grade C (or equivalent).
+GCSE English Language at Grade C or 4.

 English Language Requirements

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.